-To sign up for the MTD for income tax pilot you must be registered for self assessment and have all your tax returns and tax payments up to date.
-You cannot currently join the MTD for income tax pilot if:
+To sign up for the MTD for income tax pilot you must have MTD ITSA compatible software installed.
+You need to be registered for self assessment and have all your tax returns and tax payments up to date.
+Your accounting period also has to be exactly aligned with the tax year, ie it must end on 5 April.

+You cannot currently join the MTD ITSA pilot if: